Can Compression Clothing Actually Improve Lymphatic Flow? What the Science Really Shows

 Compression clearly influences circulation.
 Whether it qualifies as “daily lymphatic massage” depends on how it’s designed and how it’s worn.

-Can Compression Clothing Support Lymphatic Drainage?
+Can Compression Leggings Support Lymphatic Drainage?

 When I first read that Elastique used thermographic imaging to show changes in circulation, I paused, because that sounds impressive.